fakedrtom/SVAFotate/supporting_data/README.md

 with `ThousG` in this file to better aid downstream use of VCFs annotated by SVAFotate.
 Since gnomAD v4.1 was aligned to GRCh38, no liftover was required to create this data.
-Since this file did not require any genomic coordiantes liftover, and because it contains more up to date SV calls from population datasets, it is recommended that this BED file be used over the older files listed (and described below) in this repo.
+Since this file did not require any genomic coordinates liftover, and because it contains more up-to-date SV calls from population datasets, it is recommended that this BED file be used over the older files listed (and described below) in this repo.